olegknyazev/GameTablesDocs/main_concepts.md

 GameTable is an object that resides in your project (it's a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) from the programmer's point of view).
 This object contains all the settings related to a single data source which may be a single table or a group of tables in case of multi-sheet documents.
 You may have as many GameTable objects in the project as you need.

 You may run import from GameTable object's [Inspector]({{ site.baseurl }}{% link reference/inspector.md %}).
-For locally stored data source (CSV) it's also possible to enable auto-import which automatically re-imports the data when the source file changes.
+For locally stored data source (CSV) it's also possible to enable auto-import which automatically re-imports data each time the source file changes.
 You also may re-import all the GameTables in the project at once by using the *Tools / Game Tables / Apply All Game Tables* menu.

 ## Sheet